AashnaNarang/Elevator/README.md

 ## Lamp.java
 The Lamp class is responsible for keeping track of the lamp's (on/off) status.

-## MiddleMan.java
+## Main.java
-This class is responsible for connecting the floor to scheduler, scheduler to elevator, and vice-versa.
+This main class is to basically start all our diffrent threads.

 ## Scheduler.java
 Represents the scheduler which checks for new updates and sends to the elevator once there is something new.
 Also sends data to the floor when the elevator completes a job.
 The scheduler is also responsible for checking if the floor event and destination event should stop the Elevator.